brunomachado37/plt/README.md

-contest_deep        100 matches are played between an advanced AI and an intermediary AI, without rendering thread              Run match with engine running on a different thread play                Run the match recorded on the file /res/replay.json network             Allow the client to join a lobby launched with ./server/listen help                Display all available arguments
+contest_deep        100 matches are played between an advanced AI and an intermediary AI, without rendering thread              Run match with engine running on a different thread play                Run the match recorded on the file /res/replay.json lobby               Allow the client to join a lobby launched with ./server/listen network             Runs the game in a server launched by ./server/listen.
+The match starts after 2 clients join help                Display all available arguments
 ```